tamoghna21/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Radius of curvature have been calculated in te same find_lanes() function in section 6.
+Radius of curvature have been calculated in the same find_lanes() function in section 6.
 I used the lane fit polynomial coefficients to calculate the radius of curvature of left and right lanes in meters.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.